vgalovic/temperature-and-humidity-regulator/README.md

 - **keypadEvent(key)**: Handles keypad events and performs corresponding actions based on the pressed key.

-- **set_parameters()**: Allows users to set custom parameters for humidity and temperature thresholds using the keypad.
+- **setParameters()**: Allows users to set custom parameters for humidity and temperature thresholds using the keypad.

 - **setup()**: Initializes the system, including setting up pins, LCD display, and initializing parameters.